A Chorus Line at the London Palladium

 The staging means that the chorus moves together either in discord or perfect symmetry (such as in the luminous finale One).
 The manipulation of lights and mirrors adds to the sense of a multitude of homogeneous nobodies, at other times it multiplies one cast member into a multifaceted star, the audience reflected back at them, perhaps showing what could have been.
 An absolutely amazing production.

-A Chorus Line is on at the London Palladium until 18th January 2014.
-For further information or to book tickets visit here.
+A Chorus Line is at the London Palladium until 18th January 2014.
+For further information or to book visit the show’s website here.

 Watch the official trailer for A Chorus Line here: